-- 6. Based on your decision in Table 21 on page 90, perform the appropriate action. - If you choose to use the BOOTP protocol, go to step 7. - If you choose to use the DHCP protocol, go to step 8 on page 95. - If you choose to use the NVRAM boot method, go to step 9 on page 99. - 7.
+- If you choose to use the DHCP protocol, go to step 8 on page 97. - If you choose to use the NVRAM boot method, go to step 9 on page 101. - 7.
 Gather information for a new BOOTP environment.

 Use this section to gather information to configure a new BOOTP environment.
 Use Table 25 to record the specific information that is needed to identify each Network Station in your network environment.